EpsilonSolutions/netscaler-command-reference/docs/cmp/cmp-parameter/cmp-parameter.md

 <b>externalCache</b>
 Enable insertion of  Cache-Control: private response directive to indicate response message is intended for a single user and must not be cached by a shared or proxy cache.

+<b>builtin</b>
+Flag to determine whether compression is default or not